cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 >```

 * For every round, if the local process is the proposer of the current round, CometBFT calls `PrepareProposal` and then `ProcessProposal`.
 These two always come together because once a proposal is prepared it is broadcast to all validators, including the proposer itself.
-In the absence of restarts, `ProcessProposal` is invoked with the proposal returned by `PrepareProposal`.
+In the absence of crashes, `ProcessProposal` is invoked with the proposal returned by `PrepareProposal`.

   Then, optionally, the Application is asked to extend its vote for that round.
 Calls to `VerifyVoteExtension` can come at any time: the